joetanx/conjur-k8s/README.md

 >
 > Without a Conjur config file, only the basic `authn` authenticator will be enabled on the follower operator

 #### 4.1.4.
-Apply the Manifest files to Deploy the Operator Follower
+Apply the manifest files to deploy the operator-based follower

 ```sh
 kubectl apply -f crds.yaml